loolabs/waterpark/server/ARCHITECTURE.md

 **Maintainabilitiy**

 If we want to rip out express for another http library, we can do so with ease.
 All we have to do is change the code in our routing layer, without touching _any_ of our important business logic, which is protected in our _domain_ layer.
-The same thing can be said on the topic of ripping our one ORM for the other.
+The same thing can be said on the topic of ripping one ORM for the other.

 **Testing**